dlfedie/personal_changelog_jan2020/README.md

 - [x] Code challenges
 - [x] Java course
 - [x] Chores (this was necessary)
+- [x] Advent of code.
+Still on day 3, but almost done with day 1.

 #### Tuesday January 21st, 2020
 - [x] Applying and followups.
 Met with some folks at a coffee shop and this increased productivity 100%.
 Maybe it's the coffee...